Intermittent Fasting | Coffee | Cream | Sweetener | Conclusion | Studies

 Nevertheless, fasting can reduce insulin sensitivity in the short term.
 Since this reaction has an excellent reason, it is harmless.

 Because the body ensures that the majority of glucose available is delivered to the brain, some other cells become acutely insulin-resistant.
 For this reason, those parts of the brain that cannot run on ketones and need glucose can get enough of it.

 Coffee has a similar effect.
 Acutely, coffee reduces insulin sensitivity and glucose tolerance.
-Therefore, you should never add sugar to coffee or eat cake with it.
+Therefore, never add sugar to coffee or pair it with cake.

 However, coffee improves insulin sensitivity and glucose metabolism in the long term.
 For this reason, recent studies show that coffee reduces the risk of type 2 diabetes (Carlström et al. 201811).

 Block coffee does not break your fast.
 A cup of black coffee contains 1-4 calories and minimal amounts of protein, fat, and trace elements.
 The same applies to decaffeinated coffee.

 The nutrients in 1-2 cups of black coffee cannot influence most people’s metabolism to break the fast (van Dam et al. 200412).